amperity/amperity-docs/amperity_datagrid/source/semantics.rst

 .. semantics-key-separation-about-start

-A record pair is assigned a no conflict score (0.0) when separation keys contain conflicting values during pairwise comparison.
+A record pair is assigned a non-matching score (0.0) when separation keys contain conflicting values during pairwise comparison.
 A record pair is split into two clusters when both pairs contain a non-NULL value.

 .. note:: The following separation keys do not consider approximately matched values to be conflicting values: